You can now submit an online application to the Northern Health Travel Grant program.

 Note: For more specific information on SDMs, please contact the Northern Health Travel Grant (NHTG) program directly.

-Section 2: Northern referring provider information
+Section 2: Companion information

 Section 4: Payment preference

-It is mandatory to fill out Section 4 of the NHTG program application to determine the payment preference of patients, third parties and companions (if applicable).
+It is mandatory to fill out Section 4 of the NHTG program application to determine the payment preference of patients, third-parties and companions (if applicable).

 If you select the direct deposit option, please provide a completed bank-issued payroll direct deposit form or void cheque along with your grant application.